-My backpack or duffel is often that item that I’m not giving much thought to, but not because it’s not important.
+My duffel is often that item that I don’t need to give much thought to when I’m preparing for my next trip.
 Between packing my flashy technical hardshell, my sleek climbing pants and my rugged hiking boots, I’m worrying more about the gear and apparel I need for my next trip.
 But that’s only because I’ve found a reliable pack that answers all my needs.

 Whether it’s a weekend adventure or a month-long odyssey, I know that what I pack my gear in is just as important as what gear I’m packing.
 When I travelled to Nepal for a week (even though I didn’t quite make it to Everest Base Camp) there was only one pack I was going to bring with me.
 Here I break down why the Base Camp Duffel by The North Face is one of the most reliable packs on the market.